sal55/langs/pcl8.md

 JUMPRET  label    t              goto L                  Jump to common return point

-DUPL                             Y' := Z' := Z           Duplicate top of stack DOUBLE                           Y' := Z' := Z           Emulate 'dupl' without duplicating UNLOAD            t              Discard Z
+DUPL                             Y' := Z' := Z           Duplicate top of stack UNLOAD            t              Discard Z
 ````
 #### Data Instruction
-This one is used internally to represent static data.
-This includes jump tables for 'switch':
+This one is used internally to represent static data, including jump tables for 'switch':
 ````
 DATA     &mem     t                                      For data only
          int      t